LahiruTjay/spring-boot-jwt/README.md

 Contains implementation of JWT (Java Web Token) authentication using Spring boot and Spring security.

-There can be several implementations of authentication using JWT, in this we have used,
+There can be several implementations of authentication using JWT.